 AUX and RCA cables have long been considered outdated technology.
 However, many of the older televisions still use these.
-If possible, you should strive to use cables that relay higher quality digital signals.
-These include your optical, HDMI and HDMI ARC cables.
+If possible, you should strive to use cables that relay higher-quality digital signals.
+These include your optical and HDMI opticals.

 4) Adjust Your Equalizer Settings If Possible

 Equalizer settings typically involve your treble and bass levels.
 These settings help enhance your sound, based on what you prefer or what your media requires.
 Adjusting your equalizer settings can ensure your soundbar plays exactly how it is supposed to for optimal sound.